Best Lip Balms Tested & Fully Reviewed

 Lanolin is a naturally occurring waxy oil produced by sheep to lock moisture into their wool.
 When extracted for a lip balm it performs that same, effective barrier to keep moisture in and prevent further damage.

 Coconut oil is a wonderful natural moisturizer.
 The addition of coconut oil can add some softness to the balm that allows for smoother application and better-dispersed coverage.

 Vitamin E Oil

-Vitamin E is rich in antioxidants and has smoothing properties often recommended to treat the appearance of scars.
+Vitamin E is rich in antioxidants and has to smooth properties often recommended to treat the appearance of scars.
 Dermatologists are a bit divided on its use in lip balms as it can be a relatively common allergen.
 If you are experiencing irritation with your lip balm, consider switching to a formula without Vitamin E to find out if that is the culprit.

 Peppermint oil is a common additive for a pleasant flavor and refreshing tingle.
 This is usually the first ingredient to try skipping if you are having irritation from your favorite lip balm.